ericjiangxiao/RGB_Template/doc/configuration_guide.md

 This guide provides step-by-step instructions for configuring your VEX V5 robot code using RGB template.

-**⚠️ Important:** The **Drivetrain Configuration** section is mandatory for you to be able to test drive.
+**Important:** The **Drivetrain Configuration** section is mandatory for you to be able to test drive.
 The other sections are optional and depend on your specific needs.
 ---

 ## Drivetrain Configuration *(Required)*